Chapter 21 : Why So Sirius

 “Is it okay if they stay here for the rest of the summer?” asked James.
 “In one of the upstairs rooms or something?”

-“Oh… well… yes, of course, we have a room available upstairs,” she said, letting go from shaking Mandy’s hand.
+“Oh… well… yes, of course, we have a guest room upstairs,” she said, letting go from shaking Mandy’s hand.
 “How about the end one on the upstairs hall.”

 “Okay,” said James, and pointed his wand at my trunk and Mandy’s bag.
 “Locomotor Trunk,” he said, and indicated for Mandy and me to follow him up the stairs.
 We passed a few doorways and then at the last one, James opened the door and told us, “This one will be yours.”